Fuel guide

 Frequently asked questions

 Diesel engines use 20-30% less fuel per 100km, but diesel costs more per litre and servicing is dearer.
-For high-mileage drivers (20,000+ km/year) diesel usually works out cheaper over the vehicle's life; for short city trips, petrol is normally the smarter choice.
+For high-mileage drivers (20,000+ km/year) diesel usually works out cheaper over the vehicle's life; for short city trips, petrol is normally the better choice.

-FuelRadar Australia app
+FuelRadar app